Roberto Alvarado: Necaxa

-Alvarado was acquired Necaxa in a deal that involved trading away Edson Puch to Pachuca for the Apertura 2017.
+Alvarado was acquired by Necaxa in a deal that involved trading away Edson Puch to Pachuca for the Apertura 2017.
 On 26 August 2017, he scored his first goal with Necaxa, granting the team a 2–1 win over Atlas.
 On 14 April 2018, he scored the only goal in a 1–0 victory over Lobos BUAP.
 He became a starter during the Clausura 2018 season.
-In April, he helped Nexaxa win the Clausura 2018 Copa MX against Toluca.
+In April, he helped Nexaxa win the Clausura Copa MX against Toluca.

 Cruz Azul

 2018–19: Debut season and top performances

 On 21 May 2018, Alvarado joined Cruz Azul.
 On 21 July, he debuted in a 3–0 league victory against Puebla, playing 84 minutes, eventually being substituted out for Misael Domínguez.

 On 4 August, Alvarado scored his first goal for Cruz Azul in a 1–0 victory against Tigres UANL.
 Two weeks later, on 18 August, Alvarado notched three assists in a 3–0 victory against León, causing ESPN to run a story calling Alvarado "a leading light for Cruz Azul" despite his young age.
 By now he had become a sensation, with the Spanish publication Marca calling the teenager a "Heaven-sent jewel" later that week.
 Midway through the tournament, Alvarado was considered by the press to be one of the best midfielders in the league.

-In November, he helped Cruz Azul win the Apertura 2018 Copa MX against Monterrey, his second in a row.
+In November, he helped Cruz Azul win the Apertura Copa MX against Monterrey, his second in a row.
+On 7 November 2021, Alvarado scored his first hat-trick in a 4–3 away loss against Pumas.

 Guadalajara

 On 26 December 2021, Alvarado joined Guadalajara in an exchange that saw Uriel Antuna and Alejandro Mayorga join Cruz Azul.
-On 12 February 2022, he scored his first goal with Chivas against Tigres UANL in a 1–3 defeat.
+Alvarado made his debut with Guadalajara on 16 January 2022, in a 2–1 loss against Pachuca.
+On 12 February, he scored his first goal with Chivas against Tigres in a 1–3 defeat.

+On 24 April 2024, Alvarado scored the only goal in an away victory against city rivals Atlas, helping them achieve a top six finish on the table, directly qualifying them to the Clausura championship quarter-finals.
+His performances for April led him to be named Player of the Month.

+On 22 August 2025, Alvarado scored the match-tying goal against Tijuana in a 3–3 away draw after trailing behind from three goals.

+On 25 July 2026, Alvarado scored the final-minute goal against Juárez to give his team a 1–0 home win.
+The following match week, he scored the match-tying goal against Puebla for a 1–1 draw.